anaparravera/ClownSpotter/README.md

-# ScratchThat
+# ClownSpotter
-Scratch That - Project for HackNY
+ClownSpotter - Project for HackNY